 This antiseptic destroys bacteria in pores, acts as an anti-inflammatory agent, and is an oxidizer that can help to inject air into the pores and loosen oils and bacteria trapped inside.
-The SLMD BP Spot Treatment contains 10% benzoyl peroxide and is a great option for drying out pimples and zapping bacteria.
+A BP Spot Treatment is a great option for drying out pimples and zapping bacteria.

 An antibacterial, salicylic acid helps to clear out pores and is an anti-inflammatory and keratolytic, which means it helps to dissolve keratin and exfoliate the skin.
-The SLMD x Dr. Pimple Popper Acne Spot Treatment is a great option for those who want a daytime spot treatment.
+A Salicylic Acid Spot Treatment is a great option for those who want a daytime spot treatment.
 It dries clear, which means it can be worn under or over makeup on those stubborn breakouts.

 Sulfur Spot Treatments

 Great at drying out pimples, sulfur also works to reduce inflammation and is an excellent alternate ingredient for those who are sensitive to other acne ingredients.